European Academies' Science Advisory Council: Energy

 The Energy Programme provides scientific assessments and advice to EU policy-makers in the areas of energy and climate change-related topics.
 The programme covers a range of issues of concern to the EU, including energy resources, energy systems integration, renewable energies, energy efficiency, greenhouse gas emissions, electricity grid management, and energy security.
-The Energy Steering Panel is co-chaired by Professor Hanna-Leena Pesonen and Professor Neven Duic.
-Energy Programme Director Dr. William Gillet is responsible for the programme’s general organisation, project management, delivery and quality control, and day-to-day business.
+The Energy Steering Panel is co-chaired by Professor Hanna-Leena Pesonen and Professor Neven Duić.
+The Programme Director Dr. Alessandro Allegra is responsible for the programme’s general organisation, project management, delivery and quality control, and day-to-day business.

 Environment

 The Environment Programme provides scientific assessments and advice to EU environment policy communities on topics including climate change, air and water quality, wastes and resources, biodiversity, ecosystems, and sustainability.
-The Steering Panel is co-chaired by Lars Walløe (NO) and Andras Baldi (HU).
-Environment Programme Co-Directors Professor Mike Norton and Professor Thomas Elmqvist are responsible for the programme’s general organisation, project management, delivery and quality control, and day-to-day business.
+The Steering Panel is co-chaired by Fiona Regan (IE) and András Báldi (HU).
+The Programme Director Professor Thomas Elmqvist is responsible for the programme’s general organisation, project management, delivery and quality control, and day-to-day business.